-If, like us, you find yourself confronted with insistent cookie cravings at the most inconvenient of times, don’t stress.
-Just be smart.
-Next time you make a batch of these, set aside some of the dough and roll it into individual balls of dough.
+If, like us, you find yourself confronted with insistent cookie cravings at the most inconvenient of times, don’t stress—be smart.
+When you make a batch of these, set aside some of the dough and roll it into individual balls of dough.
 Place the dough balls on a plate and tuck them in the fridge until they’re hard through and through.
-Then slip them into a resealable plastic bag and freeze for up to 2 months.
-To bake, simply place the frozen balls (do not thaw) on a cookie sheet and add 1 extra minute to the recipe’s baking time.
+Then just carefully remove from the (now-frozen) plate and drop them into a resealable freezer bag.
+Now you can cookie all—or one—of them anytime you desire.
+Cook from frozen and add one extra minute to the time in the oven.

 - 1 teaspoon baking soda

 - 1 1/2 teaspoons cornstarch

 - 1 large egg, plus 1 egg yolk

 - 2 teaspoons vanilla extract

 - 3/4 cup crushed salted plain potato chips

 - 1/2 cup toffee pieces, (such as Heath® bars)

 - Whisk the flour, baking soda, cornstarch, and salt together in a large bowl.

 - In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no sugar lumps remain.
 Whisk in the egg, then the egg yolk, and then whisk in the vanilla.
 Pour the wet ingredients into the dry ingredients and mix together with a large spoon or rubber spatula.
 Fold in the chocolate chips, potato chips, and toffee pieces.
 Cover the dough and chill for at least 2 hours (or up to 3 days).